The sample comes from the outer part of your bone. It's different from a marrow biopsy, which takes the cells from deep inside.

 You will sign a consent form.
 This gives the doctor permission to do the test.
 Before the procedure, let her know if you:

-- Are allergic to pain medicine, latex, or tape
+- Are allergic to medicines, latex, tape or anesthesia.

 - Are pregnant